Labyrinth: Pliny's Lemnian labyrinth

 Pliny the Elder's Natural History (36.90) lists the legendary Smilis, reputed to be a contemporary of Daedalus, together with the historical mid-sixth-century BC architects and sculptors Rhoikos and Theodoros as two of the makers of the Lemnian labyrinth, which Andrew Stewart regards as "evidently a misunderstanding of the Samian temple's location en limnais ['in the marsh']."

 Pliny's Italian labyrinth

-According to Pliny, the tomb of the great Etruscan general Lars Porsena contained an underground maze.
+According to Pliny, the Tomb of Lars Porsena contained an underground maze.
 Pliny's description of the exposed portion of the tomb is intractable; Pliny, it seems clear, had not observed this structure himself, but is quoting the historian and Roman antiquarian Varro.

 Ancient labyrinths outside Europe

 A design essentially identical to the 7-course "classical" pattern appeared in Native American culture, the Tohono O'odham people labyrinth which features I'itoi, the "Man in the Maze."
 The Tonoho O'odham pattern has two distinct differences from the classical: it is radial in design, and the entrance is at the top, where traditional labyrinths have the entrance at the bottom (see below).
 The earliest appearances cannot be dated securely; the oldest is commonly dated to the 17th century.

 Unsubstantiated claims have been made for the early appearance of labyrinth figures in India, such as a prehistoric petroglyph on a riverbank in Goa purportedly dating to circa 2500 BC.
 Other examples have been found among cave art in northern India and on a dolmen shrine in the Nilgiri Mountains, but are difficult to date accurately.
 Securely datable examples begin to appear only around 250 BC.
 Early labyrinths in India typically follow the Classical pattern or a local variant of it; some have been described as plans of forts or cities.

 Labyrinths appear in Indian manuscripts and Tantric texts from the 17th century onward.
 They are often called "Chakravyuha" in reference to an impregnable battle formation described in the ancient Mahabharata epic.
 Lanka, the capital city of mythic Rāvana, is described as a labyrinth in the 1910 translation of Al-Beruni's India (c.
 1030 AD) p.
 306 (with a diagram on the following page).

 By the White Sea, notably on the Solovetsky Islands, there have been preserved more than 30 stone labyrinths.
 The most remarkable monument is the Stone labyrinths of Bolshoi Zayatsky Island – a group of some 13 stone labyrinths on 0.4 km2 area of one small island.
 Local archaeologists have speculated that these labyrinths may be 2,000–3,000 years old, though most researchers remain dubious.